Tw1ddle/MarkovNameGenerator/README.md

 Bradnincham
 ```

 You can save or share custom training data, settings and results - simply hit one of the sharing buttons and and use the generated URL.
-Note that large training data set generate URLs too long for some browsers and servers - reduce the amount of training data to work around this.
+Note that large training data sets generate URLs too long for some browsers and servers - reduce the amount of training data to work around this.

 ## Install ##